[Interview] Why wages fell and profits surged

 Already a member?

-To those who actually buy stuff this may not seem like a groundbreaking insight, and yet for the past nine months, the European Central Bank (ECB), responsible for keeping prices level, has increased interest rates, making it even harder for people to buy things, while letting corporate profits — the main driver of inflation — off the hook.
+To those who actually buy stuff this may not seem like a groundbreaking insight, and yet for the past nine months, the European Central Bank (ECB), responsible for keeping prices level, has increased interest rates, making it even harder for people to buy things, while letting corporate profits — the main driver of current inflation — off the hook.

-This puts further pressure on disposable income, which despite massive government support schemes — estimated at €800bn in 2022 alone — fell by 2.9 percent last year; 6.9 percent in Greece and 3.1 percent in Germany, where it fell for the third year in a row.
+Higher borrowing and mortgage costs put further pressure on disposable income, which despite massive government support schemes — estimated at €800bn in 2022 alone — fell by 2.9 percent in the EU last year; 6.9 percent in Greece and 3.1 percent in Germany, where it fell for the third year in a row.

 The question is, why?
 Why do we suppress wages while letting let profits rip?
-To put it in historical perspective: in the 1970s, nearly 70 percent of economic output went to employees, with just over 20 percent going to profits.
+To put it in historical perspective: in the 1970s, nearly 70 percent of economic output in Europe went to employees, with just over 20 percent going to profits.
 Now, labour's share stands at 56 percent with a third going to profits.

 To discuss this, EUobserver sat down with Mark Blyth, author of the book Austerity: The History of a Dangerous Idea and professor of international economics and international affairs at Brown University.
 He is also one of the most lucid (and fun) deconstructors of economic thought out there.